Bishop Guertin High School: Activities

-Popular after-school activities include the Environmental Club (which saves the school thousands of dollars annually), Drama Club, Anime Club, Writer's Club, Ukulele Club, Mock Trial, French Club, Rock Appreciation Club, the Crossword Puzzle Club (XWC), Asian American Club, Cornerstone (a community service club), Debate Team, Band, Russian Club, Student Council, Campus Ministry Council (divided into 3 committees- Spiritual Life, Social Justice, and Christian Formation), a FIRST Robotics Competition team, and the NJCL Latin Club.
+Popular after-school activities include the Environmental Club, Drama Club, Anime Club, Writer's Club, Ukulele Club, Mock Trial, French Club, Rock Appreciation Club, the Crossword Puzzle Club (XWC), Asian American Club, Cornerstone (a community service club), Debate Team (*program eliminated after 2016–17 school year), Band, Russian Club, Student Council, Campus Ministry Council (divided into 3 committees- Spiritual Life, Social Justice, and Christian Formation), a FIRST Robotics Competition team, and the NJCL Latin Club.

 The Bishop Guertin French Club is also noteworthy.
 It features a reading group, a film club, and an annual trip to Quebec.

 Bishop Guertin has a successful FIRST robotics team, Team 811, with over 75 members.
 They won the regional Chairmans Award in 2004, and 2014, and the Championship Competition Newton Division Finalist in 2004, as well as the Johnson and Johnson sportsmanship/gracious professionalism awards in 2003, 2007, and 2008, and the Imagery Award in 2005.

 In June 2008, and every year since, a group of students led by Br.
 Donald Tardif and Mrs. Maureen Deblasio initiated a mission trip to Zambia to visit and do community work at a high school run by the Brothers of the Sacred Heart of Eastern and Southern Africa.